Last Updated: April 21, 2022

 See Related: How to Start a Winery: A Guide from KORONA

 Winemaking is a unique business.
-Advertising and marketing approaches are varied and you can cater to many different demographics depending on the wine that you produce.
-The winemaker or owner figures prominently in actually defining the winery itself.
-Restaurants, distributors and wine shops always prefer direct access to the owner so that they are as close to the product as possible.
-Decide early on what type of wine drinker your product will be geared toward once you’re open for business.
+Advertising and marketing approaches are varied, and you can cater to many different demographics depending on the wine that you produce.
+The winemaker or owner figures prominently in defining the winery itself.
+Restaurants, distributors, and wine shops always prefer direct access to the owner so that they are as close to the product as possible.
+To run a successful winery, decide early on what type of wine drinker your product will be geared toward once you’re open for business.
 This will help your winery carve out a niche in a broad and ultra-competitive business.

-This is true for any business but wineries require so much hard work and passion that your staff must be an indispensable part of your business.
-Whether it’s planting the vines, trimming and trellising the branches, harvesting the grapes or creating the first mash, every step of the process is a grueling labor of love.
-One cut corner can ruin an entire season.
+This is true for any business, but wineries require so much hard work and passion that your staff must be an indispensable part of your business.
+Whether it’s planting the vines, trimming and trellising the branches, harvesting the grapes, or creating the first mash, every step of the process is a grueling labor of love.
+A cut corner can ruin an entire season.
 Therefore, hire only reliable and caring people for your winery’s staff.
 Each person should love the product as much as you do.